 Smart FBA sellers take the time to evaluate the prices on their items to make sure they are priced to sell quickly and maximize profits.
 Repricing your inventory on a somewhat regular basis in order to keep prices competitive is a wise business decision.
 As you think about pricing strategies, you’ll soon learn that repricing doesn’t always mean lowering your price, but can often mean raising your price.
 We’ll talk more about repricing strategies later this week.

 Now, let’s go over how to reprice your items manually.
-Click on the image to the right to see a visual representation of each step.
+Use the image below to see a visual representation of each step.

 1. Log in to Seller Central